New York vs Florida Tax Comparison

 - Total annual financial improvement: ~$32,000–$36,000/year

-The financial case for NY-to-FL migration is particularly compelling for employees in finance, tech, law, and consulting — fields where remote work is common and
+The financial case for NY-to-FL migration is especially compelling in finance, tech, law, and consulting — fields with high salaries, common remote eligibility, and NY-based employers who are increasingly open to out-of-state arrangements.

 Important